-Students apply theories of growth and development to Child and Youth Care practice and consider factors that contribute to environmental strengths and challenges in children from birth to ten years.
-Students examine developmental milestones, identification, and description of behavioural indicators of disorders.
+Students examine developmental milestones and the identification and description of behavioural indicators of disorders.
 Issues that relate to biological, psychological and sociological risks are introduced such as, substance abuse, neglect, abuse, pregnancy, family disruptions and trauma.
+Students apply theories of growth and development to child and youth care practice and consider factors that contribute to environmental strengths and challenges in children from birth to age ten.